aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/comments-and-notes/how-to-set-comment-background/_index.md

 type: docs
 weight: 190
 url: /go-cpp/how-to-set-comment-background/
-description: How to change color in comment in Excel.
-How to insert picture or image in comment in Excel using C++.
+description: How to change the color of a comment in Excel.
+How to insert a picture or image into a comment in Excel using C++.
-keywords: add inset picture image color comment background excel
+keywords: add insert picture image color comment background excel
 ---

 {{% alert color="primary" %}}

-Comments are added to cells to record comments, anything from the details of how a formula is worked, where a value comes from, or questions from reviewers.
-Comments play an extremely important role when multiple people discuss or review the same document at different times.
-How to distinguish different people's comments?
-Yes, we can set a different background color for each comment.
+Comments are added to cells to record notes, anything from the details of how a formula works, where a value comes from, or questions from reviewers.
+Comments play an extremely important role when multiple people discuss or review the same document at different times. **How can we distinguish different people's comments?** Yes, we can set a different background color for each comment.
 But when we need to process a lot of documents and a lot of comments, doing it manually is a disaster.
 Fortunately, [**Aspose.Cells**](https://products.aspose.com/cells/go-cpp/) provides an API that allows you to do this in code.

 {{% /alert %}}